semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/ssc-lockfiles-circleci.md

 # Generate lockfiles for Semgrep Supply Chain in a Circle CI pipeline

-Semgrep Supply Chain needs your project's lockfiles as input to scan your codebase successfully.
-If the [lockfiles that Supply Chain supports](/docs/supported-languages/#semgrep-supply-chain) are not under source control in your project, you can generate the lockfile as part of the CI job.

-In CircleCI, you can generate a lockfile during the first job and then pass it to the Semgrep scan using a [workspace](https://circleci.com/docs/workspaces/) to share files between jobs.
+In CircleCI, you can generate a lockfile for your project as part of your pipeline jub.
+This step happens during the first job, then the lockfile is passed to the Semgrep scan using a [workspace](https://circleci.com/docs/workspaces/) to share files between jobs.

 The following `config.yml` file demonstrates how you can generate a lockfile and pass it to subsequent jobs using CircleCI workspaces.
 This example uses a `maven_dep_tree.txt` file, which [typically needs to be generated](/docs/semgrep-supply-chain/setup-maven) from a `pom.xml` for Maven dependency tracking.